ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 ```
 /**
+ * @notice Extends ERC-721 to include per-token approval for multiple operators.
  * @dev Implementers concerned about the interplay between explicit approvals and the standard `ERC721` mechanisms MAY
- *      choose to revert on all calls to `ERC721.setApprovalForAll(…)` to reduce risk exposure and make it easier to
+ * choose to revert on all calls to `ERC721.setApprovalForAll(…)` to reduce risk exposure and make it easier to reason
- *      reason about approvals.
+ * about approvals.
 Off-chain indexers of approvals SHOULD assume that an operator is approved if either of
  * `ERC721.Approval(…)` or `ERC721.ApprovalForAll(…, true)` events are witnessed without the corresponding
- *      revocation(s).
+ * revocation(s), even if an `ExplicitApprovalFor(…, false)` is emitted.
+ * @dev TODO: the ERC-165 identifier for this interface is TBD.
  */
-interface IERCTBD {
+interface IERCTBD is ERC721 {
     /**
-     * @notice Emitted when an operator is explicitly enabled or disabled for a token.
+     * @notice Emitted when approval is explicitly granted or revoked for a token.
      */
     event ExplicitApprovalFor(
         address indexed operator,